DaveBackus/Data_Bootcamp_Book/installing-python.md

 ## We're ready to go!

 We're now ready to write and run Python programs in two environments.
-That's more than enough.
+That's more than enough for one day.
 Take a bow.

 ## Wordplay